PriyanshuJajal/Expense-Recorder-in-Python/README.md

 1. Python: The core programming language for building the system.<br>
 2. JSON: Used for storing expense records (alternatively, SQLite , CSV can be used for more complex data storage).<br>
 3. datetime: For handling and displaying the date and time of each expense.<br>
+4. Error Handling: Used try and except for more accuracy.

 # Contribution :
 We welcome contributions to the Expense Recorder System! <br> Whether you have an idea for an improvement, a bug fix, or a new feature, your help is greatly appreciated.